Cryptococcal meningitis (CM) is a fungal infection of the tissues covering the brain and spinal cord. These tissues are called meninges.

-Most cryptococcal meningitis is caused by the fungus Cryptococcus neoformans.
+In most cases, CM is caused by the fungus Cryptococcus neoformans.
 This fungus is found in soil around the world.
-Another type of Cryptococcus can also cause meningitis, but it will not be disscussed here.
+Cryptococcus gattii can also cause meningitis.

 It is rare in people who have a normal immune system and no long-term health problems.

 Exams and Tests

 Your health care provider will examine you.
 You will likely have a:

 - Fast heart rate

 - Mental status change

 - Stiff neck

 A lumbar puncture (spinal tap) is used to diagnose meningitis.
 In this test, a sample of cerebrospinal fluid (CSF) is removed from your spine and tested.